 If more than one input signal is routed to an output channel, those channels are mixed together (summed).
-For many examples of how to use the matrix mixer, see the application note Surround sound equalization with the miniDSP 10x10 Hd.
+This example illustrates a typical matrix mixer for a three-way speaker plus two mono subwoofer feeds.
+The digital output is a pass-through of both the analog and digital inputs.